-Rebuilding Together New Orleans (RTNO) started in 1988 when the Preservation Resource Center instituted a one-day neighborhood revitalization pilot program in the Lower Garden District.
+Rebuilding Together New Orleans started in 1988 when the Preservation Resource Center instituted a one-day neighborhood revitalization program in the Lower Garden District.
 Named Christmas in October, the pilot program was modeled after the national Christmas in April program.
-It was implemented to address the needs of existing homeowners, namely the elderly and disabled who had become ill equipped to manage home repair.
+It was implemented to address the needs of existing elderly and disabled homeowners who had become ill-equipped to manage home repair.

-After Hurricane Katrina, RTNO modified its mission to aid those displaced by the storm.
-Instead of only smaller projects, RTNO began to focus on the total renovation and rebuilding of storm-damaged homes.
-By reinvesting in and restoring the existing housing stock of the city, RTNO was able to bring homeowners back to their homes, as well as provide a model for restoring and preserving New Orleans’ historic neighborhoods.
-RTNO’s home rehabilitation program targets the urban poor, who are the population in New Orleans most affected by Hurricane Katrina.
-Families that return to their homes in New Orleans – rather than live in exile or in a trailer – sustain a constant, stable, healthy living environment while building their equity and regaining financial independence.
+After Hurricane Katrina, we modified our mission to aid those displaced by the storm.
+We began to focus on the total renovation and rebuilding of storm-damaged homes.
+By reinvesting in and restoring the existing housing stock of the city, we brought homeowners back home and provided a model for restoring and preserving New Orleans’ neighborhoods.